-Why and when Choose Organic?
-2020 UPDATE
+Why and When to Choose Organic?
+2022 UPDATE

-Not only are they less toxic, but studies consistently show that organically grown foods are higher in health promoting nutrients including Essential Fatty Acids than conventional.
+Not only are they less toxic, but studies consistently show that organically grown foods are higher in health promoting nutrients, including Essential Fatty Acids, than conventional.

 In a 2014 study, authors analyzed 343 research papers in the largest research effort of its kind and found meaningful differences in composition between organic and non-organic crops.
 Pesticide residues were 4 times higher in conventional crops, which also contained significantly higher concentrations of the toxic metal cadmium.
 Substantially higher – up to 60% – levels of a range of antioxidants, minerals and vitamin compounds were found in organics.